formbuilder/formbuilder/README.md

         print $form->render(header => 1);
     }

+## Patches/Additions

+I'm aware that many Perl users are not familiar with git.
+This is ok.
+To submit a patch, just make changes to your local copy of FormBuilder and then create a *unified* *diff*:

+    cp FormBuilder.pm FormBuilder.pm.orig
+    vi FormBuilder.pm   # make changes
+    diff -u FormBuilder.pm.orig FormBuilder.pm >name_of_my_feature.diff

+Then, just attach that diff to a github.com bug report (see below).

 ## Bug Reports

 Please use [github issues](http://github.com/formbuilder/formbuilder/issues) for any FormBuilder bugs or features.
 You will probably get a better response if you start by posting a message to the [google group](http://groups.google.com/group/perl-formbuilder).
-Any issues posted to the horrific rt.cpan.org site will be IGNORED or closed with a comment asking you to resubmit via github.
+Any issues posted to the horrific rt.cpan.org site will be **IGNORED** or rejected without comment.

 ## Author